vaishvijs13/catalog/README.md

 🚧 UNDER CONSTRUCTION 🚧

-Currently building Catalog, the ultimate organization tool for students.
+I am currently building Catalog, the ultimate organization tool for students.
 App users will be able to:
 - Manage their schedule
 - Find peers in their courses and create study groups
 - Record and transcribe lectures, using OpenAI Whisper